Badgerati/Pode.Web/docs/Tutorials/Actions/CodeEditor.md

 # Code Editor

-This page details the output actions available to Code Editors.
+This page details the actions available to Code Editors.

 ## Clear

-To clear the value of a Code Editor, you can use [`Clear-PodeWebCodeEditor`](../../../Functions/Outputs/Clear-PodeWebCodeEditor):
+To clear the value of a Code Editor, you can use [`Clear-PodeWebCodeEditor`](../../../Functions/Actions/Clear-PodeWebCodeEditor):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(